 - No payment is required before the claim can commence.

-- You won’t be billed for solicitor’s fees while your case progresses.
+- You won’t be billed for ongoing fees while your case progresses, such as medical costs.

 - In the event that your claim is unsuccessful, you won’t have to pay your solicitor’s fees at all.